ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Updated cryptographic proof of possession methods to match current reference syntax.
     - Updated proofing language to use "signer" and "verifier" generically.
     - Updated cryptographic proof of possession examples.
+    - Editorial cleanup and fixes.
+    - Diagram cleanup and fixes.

 - -04
     - Updated terminology.